Lexington Talc Powder Lawsuit Attorney

 contain talc and cancer:

 In May 2016, a jury ordered Johnson & Johnson to pay one affected woman

 $55 million for her injuries, including cancer.
 That

 - In February 2016, a jury ordered Johnson & Johnson to pay the family

 of a deceased woman who died of ovarian cancer $72 million.
 The victim

 had used both baby powder and other Johnson & Johnson products that

 If you or a loved one has been diagnosed with ovarian cancer after using

 Baby Powder and/or Shower to Shower, then

-pursue justice for you if you have been injured by products containing talc.
+pursue justice for you if you or a loved one has been injured by products containing talc.